 Gator Men’s Golf- Chris Schenkel Invitational @ Statesboro, GA

-Morgan Moriarty is a sophomore Telecommunications major at the University of Florida.
-She works in the Office of Student Life on campus, and covers college football and recruiting for ESPN Radio.
+Morgan Moriarty is a sophomore Telecommunications major at the University of Florida, and covers college football and recruiting for ESPN Radio.
 She is also on the University of Florida Women’s Club Water Polo Team.
 Follow her on Twitter here @moriarty343